vndee/graph-crdt/README.md

 connection_string = "http://127.0.0.1:8081"
 instance = CRDTGraphClient(connection_string)
 ```
-- Clear database.
-A `broadcast()` request should be sent after any operation in the database instances to keep the data real-time synchronized among replicas.
-Although, of course, we can also send `broadcast()` request after a list of operations in the database, the rule of Last-Writer-Wins will solve any conflicts:
+- Clear database (A `broadcast()` request should be sent after any operation in the database instances to keep the data real-time synchronized among replicas.
+Although, of course, we can also send `broadcast()` request after a list of operations in the database, the rule of Last-Writer-Wins will solve any conflicts):
 ```python
 instance.clear() # clear all edges and vertices from the database instance.broadcast() # send new update to the network